nyuad-corebio/guru/README.md

 - **10X Run**: To launch a "10x sequencing run", then select the appropriate DAG.
-Please note that under the "10x Sequence Run" DAG, you will have multiple options depending on the nature of your run (e.g. scRNA->cellranger, scATAC->cellranger_atac etc.).
+Please note that under the "10x Sequence Run" DAG, you will have multiple options depending on the nature of your run (eg:- scRNA->cellranger, scATAC->cellranger_atac etc.).

 <img src="/img/guru_ui_10xui.png"  align="left" />